 Magee College is currently incorporated into the University of Ulster which has a page on its library website titled “A History of Magee College.”
 The original Gothic building of the college is extant.

-The author of this site decided to research Witherow after reading a copy of, The Apostolic Church, Which is It?.
+The author of this site decided to research Witherow after reading a copy of, The Apostolic Church, Which is It?
 The book provides a handy, simple, straightforward presentation of church rule by elders presenting the two-office view, elders and deacons.
 The following is a list of several editions that were published, but the list should not be considered complete.
-Its several editions indicate its popularity.
+Its numerous editions indicate its popularity.